elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 ### Conversion Factors

 - Quoted price the bond would have on the first day of delivery month assuming interest rate is 6% with semi-annual compounding and the maturity is rounded down to a multiple of 3 months.
-If the maturity is no a multiple of 6 months, assume a coupon is paid in three months meaning that accrued interest of 3 months has to be subtracted.
+If the maturity is not a multiple of 6 months, assume a coupon is paid in three months meaning that accrued interest of 3 months has to be subtracted.

 Example